WHAT IS SCIENCE

 i.
 Weight is the gravitational force acting on an object.

 ii.
-The greater the force pulling the object towards the centre of Earth, the heavier of object.
+The greater the force pulling the object towards the centre of Earth, the

 iii.
 Spring balance is used to measure weight.